 Let me warn you, though, that this recipe uses pre-packaged ingredients (gasp!).
-Yes, a boxed mix and canned pie filling (double-gasp!).
-I’ll probably have my official food blogger card revoked and get kicked out of a couple of food blogger groups for this, but you know what?
+Yes, a boxed cake mix and canned pie filling (double-gasp!).
+I’ll probably have my official food blogger card revoked for this, but you know what?
 I don’t see a thing wrong with it.

 So what if the ingredients are already measured and boxed for me and the pie filling is cooked and canned.
 That saves me loads of time that I could spend with my family instead.
 But, if you want to make up your own gingerbread and peel apples for hours and cook up your own pie filling, please do.

 - It’s so easy – boxed and canned ingredients are used to best advantage.

 - All the best flavors of autumn in one dish.